 Paragraph 21

-The investment shall be nonadmitted if the audit opinion contains explanatory language indicating that there is substantial doubt about the investee’s ability to continue as a going concern.
+The investment shall be nonadmitted if the audit report or accompanying financial statements / notes contains explanatory language indicating there is an unalleviated substantial doubt about the investee’s ability to continue as a going concern.

 5. Q - Does the audit opinion provided on the subsidiaries financial statements have to be clean or unqualified in order for the SCA investment to be admitted?

 5.1 A – Paragraph 21 addresses various opinions that can be issued in which an entity can record certain investments under the GAAP Equity method of accounting.
 In certain cases, such as when the audit opinion is a disclaimer of opinion or there is indication that there is substantial doubt about the entity’s ability to continue as a going concern, the guidance states the investment shall be nonadmitted.
+In instances where there is a substantial doubt about the entity’s ability to continue as a going concern listed in any part of the audit report or accompanying financial statements / notes, the investment shall be nonadmitted.
 In addition, if there is a qualified opinion due to a departure from GAAP (or an adverse opinion) or due to a scope limitation, the investment shall be nonadmitted unless the impact of the departure is quantified within the audit opinion (see quantification exception related to the valuation of a U.S. insurance entity on the basis of U.S. statutory accounting principles discussed below).
 In cases where the departure is quantified, the reporting entity would admit the amount after adjusting for the quantified departure from GAAP.
 An audit report that contains a qualified or adverse opinion for any other reason than for what is stated within paragraph 21 would result in the nonadmissibility of the investment within that subsidiary.
 There is no need to quantify the impact of a departure from GAAP in either the auditor’s report or the footnotes to the financial statements if a qualified audit opinion is issued due to a departure from GAAP and the departure is related to the valuation of an U.S. insurance entity on the basis of U.S. statutory accounting principles.
 In such cases, the investment shall be admitted without quantifying the departure.

 Staff Review Completed by: